sharweng/LappyShoppy/README.md

    - Add user: `admin@lappyshoppy.com` with your desired password
    - This enables admin functionality in the application

+   - Copy Uid in firbase and add a firebaseUid for Admin in MongoDB (If you want to log in with username)

 6. **Start Application**
 ```bash
 # Backend (Terminal 1)